Sustainability

 ESG integration is one component of Fisch’s fundamental analysis process to identify risks and opportunities.
 Fisch uses ESG information to support its recommendations and weightings during portfolio construction.
 A proprietary “materiality map” is used as the starting point for the qualitative ESG integration approach, with an ESG materiality analysis carried out for each sector and its sub-sectors.
 Material and market relevant ESG criteria are identified using in-house ESG analysis.
 The materiality map thus specifies the relevant issues for the ESG analysis of a company or country.

 The analysis is based on corporate reports, raw data and the ratings of various providers, ESG analyses and research produced by investment banks.
-The following principal adverse impacts (PAI) are systematically applied during this process:
+The following principal adverse impacts (PAI) are applied during this process:

 • GHG emissions